-This is a question people will often ask as a business broker.
-After all, if you already have a Certified Business Broker and an accountant, do you really need an attorney, too?
-I mean, aren’t all the contracts pretty standard.
+This is a question people will often ask me, as a California Based Business Broker: Do I need an Attorney When Selling a Business in California?
+After all, if you already have a Certified Business Broker and an accountant, do you need an attorney, too?
+I mean, aren’t all the contracts pretty standard?

-Besides, don’t attorney’s just cost extra, and can they mess up a deal?
-After all, they think differently than many business people.
+Besides, don’t attorneys just cost extra, and can they mess up a deal?
+After all, they think differently from many business people.

 The answer, unfortunately, is a little more complex than that.